comp346s17/course-project-the-lone-seahawk/README.md

 # tianyiliu.com

 tianyiliu.com is an interactive photo gallery website that hosts photos taken by Tianyi Liu.
+Use the navigation bar at the top of the page  to navigate through the webapp.

 To access the project . . .
 1) Clone a copy of the project